Skip to main content

 Like U.S. marriage laws, foreign marriage laws are different in every country.
 Most countries need proof of a valid passport, birth certificate, and proof of residency to get married.
 Some countries also require a blood test or medical test.

-This article breaks down how U.S. citizens may legally marry in a foreign country.
+This article explains how U.S. citizens may legally marry in a foreign country.
+It also includes a chart of the legal requirements for the top destination wedding countries.

 Validity of Marriages Abroad